johnt84/WordleBlazorApp/README.md

 <a href="https://www.powerlanguage.co.uk/wordle/" class="underline font-bold">You can play the original game here</a>

-* Two GUI projects developed using Blazor
+* Three GUI projects developed using Blazor
     * Blazor WASM with PWA/.Net 6 (Is what is currently deployed)
     * Blazor Server/.Net 6
+    * Blazor MAUI/.Net 6
 * Game engine is a Class Library project developed using .Net 6